 Rachel has successfully completed an intense 8-week training course on the assessment and treatment of children with cerebral palsy and associated neurological conditions.
 Rachel moved into independent practice in 2003 initially preparing rehabilitation cost reports.
 Rachel undertakes case management work for WCM and also prepares rehabilitation cost reports for claimants and defendants in respect of medico-legal claims.

-- Experience of working within a multi-agency environment.
+- Experience of working within a multi-agency environment